 In 2021, Phase 1 was launched exploring the topics of either ‘Racial Equity 2020’ or ‘Beyond Ableist’.
 Each project was selected based on their ability to allow co-creation and adhere to the core themes.
 Phase 2 is underway in 2022 with 5 projects over 6 months – learn more about them below.

 Although each project has freedom within their approach to their projects and areas of study, each project must create a digital output at the end of the 6 months.
-This can be in any form such as an illustration, a webpage, audio guide, blogpost, a PowerPoint, etc. and can be decided upon from through the development of the project.
+Explore our 5 Fellowship projects below as we update their findings and work as the months go by.

 If you would like more information, please email our Academic Engagement Coordinator, Paige Manning, at firstname.lastname@example.org